SafetyCulture Summit 2021

 Automatic syncing between mobile devices and desktop platform provide real-time analytics dashboards on Premium accounts.
 Get instant visibility on identified security issues and team productivity.

 Performing regular security assessments is vital to keep a protected and up-to-date security system.
-Here are other features of iAuditor that could help improve security risk assessment:
+Here are other features of iAuditor that could help improve risk assessment performance and monitoring:

 A security risk assessment template is a tool used by safety officers to evaluate the security of the workplace.
 It helps identify security risks and threats to be addressed immediately.
 This security risk assessment template has been built to guide security officers to perform the following: